NaailZafar98/nextjs-dashboar/README.md

 Download the project on a code editor (Visual Studio Code), Ctrl+J, npm run dev and run localhost.

-There are still few minor imperfections of authentication and pagination but that does not restrict surfacing and navigating my whole application as a whole.
+There are still few minor imperfections of authentication but that does not restrict surfacing and navigating my whole application as a whole.

 Images will be provided on my porfolio as well, so not to worry.